Buying and selling investments

 Join one of our iimasterclass webinars for a live demonstration of trading within an ii account.

 Each ‘Getting the most out of your account’ session will cover the different types of trade available and show you how they work.
 You can also ask questions and get live feedback from our presenters.
 Choose a date.

-- All investors with ii can make one free trade per month.
-We add a £7.99 trade credit your account on the same day your monthly fee is charged.
-Each free trading credit is available for 90 days before it expires.
+- With our Investor service plan, you can make one free trade per month.
+We add a £3.99 trade credit your account on the same day your monthly fee is charged.
+Each free trading credit is available for 31 days before it expires.